Observability Robustness under Sensor Failures: a Computational Perspective: INTRODUCTION

-On the other hand, the dual of the minSRO, i.e., determining the minimal number of actuators (inputs) whose removal destroys system controllability, is the inverse to the {\emph{minimal controllability problem (MCP)}}, which~can~be~formulated as selecting the minimal number of inputs from a given set of inputs to ensure system controllability \cite{A.Ol2014Minimal, T2016On}.
-The MCP is proven to be NP-hard, and can be approximated gracefully using simple greedy algorithms \cite{A.Ol2014Minimal, T2016On}.
-An extension of the MCP is to determine the sparsest input matrices such that the system remains controllable against a desired level of actuator failures \cite{Sergio_Pequito_2017_robust}.
-Notice that this problem is different from the minSRO, as the former is a design problem where the input matrices are to be determined, while the latter is to measure robustness of a given system.
+On the other hand, the dual of the minSRO, i.e., determining the minimum number of actuators (inputs) whose removal can destroy system controllability, is {in the opposite direction} of the well-studied {\emph{minimal controllability problem (MCP)}}, which is formulated as selecting the minimum number of inputs {\emph{from a given set of inputs}} to ensure system controllability \cite{T2016On}.
+The MCP is proven to be NP-hard and can be approximated gracefully using simple greedy algorithms \cite{A.Ol2014Minimal, T2016On}.
+An extension of the MCP is to determine the sparsest input matrices such that the system remains controllable against a desired level of actuator removals \cite{Sergio_Pequito_2017_robust}. {The MCP in \cite{A.Ol2014Minimal,pequito2016minimum} could alternatively be formulated as selecting the minimum number of state variables to be directly actuated to ensure (structural) controllability.
+In this sense, the dual of the minSBO is also opposite to the MCP in \cite{A.Ol2014Minimal,pequito2016minimum}.} Although the MCP has been extensively explored recently \cite{A.Ol2014Minimal, T2016On,Sergio_Pequito_2017_robust,pequito2016minimum}, little attention has been paid to its opposition direction.